 1. Sony WH-1000XM4

-Sony WH-1000XM4 is a pair of headphones that don’t need an introduction, as they are best in class for noise cancellation.
+Sony WH-1000XM4 are a pair of noise cancelling headphones for tinnitus that don’t need an introduction, as they are best in class for noise cancellation.

 I can go as far as and say they are one the best wireless headphones in history.
 As for the tinnitus, I’ve read a lot of nice feedback on them doing a great job keeping it at minimal.

-Its predecessor Sony WH-1000XM3 stomped the competition with its announcement.
+Its predecessor, the Sony WH-1000XM3 noise cancelling headphones stomped the competition with its announcement.
 Being XM3’s twin brother, it sure took design cues from it and if you were to put them side-by-side you will be hard-pressed to find the difference (You don’t want to put real-life twins side-by-side that’s offensive and rude, but it’s fine in this context).

 There are a few changes but they are barely noticeable, for example, the headband cushion is slightly slimmer compared to the XM3 and the earcups are slimmer also, while earbuds have grown a bit.

-Sony claims that those changes were made to make the XM4 more comfortable.
-The XM3 is also an excellent choice to fight tinnitus if you want a cheaper alternative option.
+Sony claims that those changes were made to make the XM4 noise cancelling headphones more comfortable.
+The XM3 noise cancelling headphones are also an excellent choice to fight tinnitus if you want a cheaper alternative option.

-You can pick the 1000XM4’s in black, white, and now also available in blue color.
+You can pick the 1000XM4 noise cancelling headphones in black, white, and now also available in blue color.
 They come in a soft-touch matte finish that is really sophisticated.

 Portability is there too, weighing only 1 pound and can tilt/swivel for easy storage and transportation.

-The selling point of XM4 and what is known for best would be its ANC (Active Noise Cancelling).
+The selling point of XM4 noise cancelling headphones for tinnitus and what is known for best would be its ANC (Active Noise Cancelling).
 It is one of the best ANC technology currently available (it is even flagged as the Bose ANC killer).

 It uses 5 microphones to pick background noise and to eliminate them.
 Being one of the best headphones in the noise isolation aspect, I’d really recommend you guys not use this feature at its fullest, it will result in hearing the tinnitus more.